 When it comes to a library of VR games, PlayStation VR is the clear winner, even if the device itself is far from the best VR headset.
 It has a bunch of fantastic exclusives on the system, such as Astro Bot Rescue Mission, Wipeout Omega Collection, Iron Man VR, Resident Evil 7: Biohazard, Firewall: Zero Hour, Dreams, Blood & Truth and many more.

-PSVR is still a tethered headset, but instead of a PC it connects to your PS4 or PS5.
-And while it does have the best exclusive games, the PSVR hardware is already quite dated.
 Compared to every other headset on this list, PSVR is the oldest and the furthest behind in terms of technology.
-While you’re buying into a fantastic games ecosystem, you’ll be playing those games on a headset that has a much screen with a much lower resolution than other options, plus an outdated and clunky tracking system.
+While you’re buying into a fantastic games ecosystem, you’ll be playing those games on a headset that has a much older screen with a much lower resolution than other options, plus an outdated and clunky tracking system.

 The tracking system uses a PlayStation camera sitting below or above your TV, and is simply not up to par with other more modern tracking systems.
-It still works, but it’s definitely showing its age in 2020.
-The headset has a screen that feels woefully old in VR years, and so PSVR won’t offer the same graphic fidelity in games on other VR systems (even when playing on PS5, which does provide some visual enhancements for select games).
+It still works, but really shows its age in 2022.
+The headset has a screen that feels woefully subpar these days — PSVR can’t offer the same visual experience compared to more modern VR systems.
+This is true even when playing on PS5, which does provide some visual enhancements for select games.

-The bottom line is that PSVR is at the ends of its lifecycle.
-It was originally released for PS4, and is still compatible with PS5 through backwards compatibility, but we’re still waiting on some form of PSVR 2 to come in the future.
+The bottom line is that PSVR is at the end of its life cycle.
+It was originally released for PS4, and is still compatible with PS5 through backwards compatibility, but Sony has confirmed that a next-generation VR headset for PS5 is on the way.
+It’s not a matter of if, but when.
+UploadVR even exclusively revealed the specs of the new headset in May, confirming an increase in resolution, inside-out tracking and much more.

-If you don’t already own a PS4 or PS5 (or even if you do), another headset might be a better (and cheaper) option if you want to future-proof your VR experience.
+While we don’t have a release date for Sony’s next headset, it is on the way.
+Plus, it’s increasingly difficult to find available bundles of the original PSVR hardware for sale.
+If you don’t already own a PS4 or PS5 (or even if you do), another headset might be a better option right now if you want to future-proof your VR experience.

 Which headset are you interested in?
 What do you think is the best VR headset?
 Let us know in the comments below and make sure to follow us on YouTube for all the latest coverage.